gregv12/fluxtion-server/docs/plugin/writing-a-message-sink-plugin.md

   wiring and
   registering sinks with `EventSinkConfig`.

-With this structure, you can implement custom sinks for any target in a few lines, register them with `AppConfig`, and begin publishing from your processors immediately.
+With this structure, you can implement custom sinks for any target in a few lines, register them with `MongooseServerConfig`, and begin publishing from your processors immediately.